chimanaco/react-freecell-test/README.md

 ## Todo

-Beside refactoring and cleaning files, the below is what I would like to work on if I have more time.
+Beside refactoring and cleaning up files, the below is what I would like to work on if I have more time.

 - Undo to move a card
 - Auto move from cascade columns to foundation when you have proper sequence to move them